Tochigi patricide case: Aizawa v. Japan

 The penalty for parricide was the death penalty or life imprisonment under article 200 of the Criminal Code of Japan.
 Justices typically accept mitigating circumstances in such incidents; Japanese laws at the time permitted two reductions in sentencing, each reduction half of the appropriate sentence, with life imprisonment reduced to a seven-year sentence when reduction is applicable.
 Still, the minimum sentence Aizawa would have received was three years and six months in prison, and the laws did not allow suspended sentences for terms longer than three years.

 Her lawyer insisted that the murder was self-defense and that she had been insane because of the rapes.
-The Utsunomiya District Court considered article 200 unconstitutional and acquitted Aizawa because the crime originated via self-defense on May 29, 1969.
+On May 29, 1969, the Utsunomiya District Court considered article 200 unconstitutional and acquitted Aizawa because the crime originated via self-defense.
 However, the Tokyo High Court did not concur and sentenced her to three years and six months on May 12, 1970.
 In a final appeal, the Supreme Court of Japan accepted the argument that imposing a harsh penalty on Aizawa would violate the principle of human equality before the law found in the constitution.

 The court ruled the article unconstitutional on April 4, 1973.
 Aizawa was found guilty of regular homicide and received a sentence of two years and six months in prison, suspended for three years.
 If the court had not annulled the precedents, she could not have received a suspended sentence.
 She was effectively acquitted, and she worked in Utsunomiya after her release.